Equality and Diversity

 Following the analysis of performance data and gathering of staff and student views on areas for improvement in relation to equality and diversity within college, the College’s overall equality objectives for 2019-20 are:

 - Promote openness amongst staff about mental health problems and ensure there is support available where needed.

 - Put strategies in place to help students to close gender gaps in those subjects where one gender performs significantly better than the other.

 The College will assess progress against these objectives.

-Information will be uploaded onto this area of the website relating to equality and diversity issues within the College.
-If you have any queries or require this information in another format please do not hesistate to contact Personnel at the following email address email@example.com.
+If you have any queries or require this information in another format please do not hesitate to contact the pastoral team in College or H.R. at the following email address firstname.lastname@example.org.